Sunway Putra Mall: History

 The complex, known as "The Mall" at that time, was built by Metroplex Holdings Sdn.
 Bhd.
-(MHSB) and opened on 12 June 1987 by Mahathir bin Mohamad, the fourth prime minister at the time, who personally buried a time capsule that will be unearthed after a century, in 2087.
+(MHSB) and opened on 12 June 1987 by Mahathir Mohamad, the fourth prime minister, who personally buried a time capsule that will be unearthed after a century, in 2087.
 The capsule contains a message written by Mahathir and is addressed to the citizens of the future.

 At the time, The Mall was the largest shopping centre in Malaysia and was built to attract more shoppers from Singapore to Kuala Lumpur.
-It was built at cost of RM289 million and it was launched by a light show.
-The complex once had Malaysia's first Yaohan store which operated from the mall's opening in 1987 until 1997 before its bankruptcy in Japan.
+It was built at the cost of RM289 million and launched with a light show.
+The Mall also housed a 18,600 square-metre Yaohan outlet which opened the same year.

+In 1996, Yaohan Holdings Malaysia planned to acquire The Mall if it becomes profitable, as the group's policy was to own its ventured assets and properties in Malaysia.

 In March 2011, Putra Place, which consists of The Mall, Legend Hotel (now known as Sunway Putra Hotel) and an office block, was acquired by Sunway REIT under Sunway Group for RM513.94 million in a public auction and they spent RM307 million in refurbishment costs.
-The refurbishment started in May 2013 and reopened as "Sunway Putra Mall" on 28 May 2015.
+The refurbishment started in May 2013.
+It reopened as "Sunway Putra Mall" on 28 May 2015.
 Sunway Putra Mall repositioned itself as an urban-chic lifestyle mall and houses 300 outlets.

 Public transit

-A pedestrian bridge that connects PWTC LRT station, Putra Komuter station, Putra World Trade Centre, Seri Pacific Hotel, Putra Bus Terminal and Sunway Putra Mall is made available to allow commuters and pedestrians to move with ease.
+A pedestrian bridge that connects PWTC LRT station, Putra Komuter station, Putra World Trade Centre, Seri Pacific Hotel, Putra Bus Terminal and Sunway Putra Mall is available to allow commuters and pedestrians to move with ease.